kmitkovk/FlightsVisualizer/README.md

 - Filter (1) by country and price and filter (2) sort by date and price
 - Add config/admin page (hidden) with password in the .env file/env vars
   - to scrape and monitor data
+  - update latest timestamp for a given origin-dest-origin aka:
+    - Sep, Oct, Nov and Dec for ZAG-SOF-ZAG
 - Make Map the home or [default page](https://community.plotly.com/t/introducing-dash-pages-a-dash-2-x-feature-preview/57775)
+- Draft the UX3 flow chart
 - UX1 -> on hover show data, on click show second chart
 - Progress info UX2 ( 20/35 loaded ...35%) -> show this under the loading button with modal!
   - read [here](https://towardsdatascience.com/long-callbacks-in-dash-web-apps-72fd8de25937) or [here](https://dash.plotly.com/long-callbacks) for more info